November 7, 2017

 And then we walked away with an empty collar and shattered hearts.

 Her absence fills the house.
-It is so painfully obvious with each dropped piece of food that she won’t clean up.
-The silence as we walk in the door.
+It is so painfully obvious with each dropped piece of food that she won’t clean up, or the silence as we walk in the door.
 My hand falls to the side of the couch to pet her, but comes up empty.
 The jingle of her collar, and her footsteps following me to put the boys to bed- all vanished.

 But Gwynny.
 Beautiful, silly, gross, stubborn, wonderful Gwynny.
 It’s not that I loved her any more than the others, but that she was the last.
 Because losing her was the last string cut, there are no more.
 She was my girl in a house of boys, my companion.
 This loss has gutted me.
 See, with Annie and Gretchen, I only had one broken heart.
 With Gwynny, I feel three.
 The loss of all three dogs at once, but also the weight of two little boy broken hearts.
 Gavin was younger than even Lincoln is now when Gretchen died, and Zachary was only 2 ½ .
 Dealing with the grief of a 5 ½ year and almost 7 year olds is quite different.
 I can feel my own pain, multiplied with theirs.